Therapy

 How does the staffing agency make money?

 When therapists start working, they submit their hours to the agency, which pays them directly.
 Then, the agency bills the healthcare facility for that work.
+It costs you nothing to work with us.

 CompHealth can help you find a travel therapy assignment.
 Call us at 800.453.3030 or look at today’s travel therapy jobs.